 If you need an expert in the industry, then Dr. Sanjay Gupta is the right man for the job.
 He is the chief medical correspondent for CNN.
 He also serves as associate chief of the neurosurgery service at Grady Memorial Hospital in Atlanta, Georgia.
 Dr. Gupta is the associate professor of neurosurgery at the Emory University School of Medicine.
 He is well-known for his many TV appearances on health-related issues and was a frequent contributor to numerous CNN shows covering the COVID-19 pandemic.

 Topol is the founder and director of the Scripps Research Translational Institute, a professor of Molecular Medicine at the Scripps Research Institute, and a senior consultant at the Division of Cardiovascular Diseases at the clinic.
 Throughout his career, he has also been editor-in-chief of Medscape and theheart.org and published three bestseller books on the future of medicine.
 His field expertise resulted in him being commissioned by the UK to conduct the planning for the National Health Service’s future workforce, using genomics, digital medicine, and artificial intelligence.
 He was also awarded a $207 million grant from the National Institutes of Health to lead a large part of the Precision Medicine Initiative.

 3) Glen Gilmore

-Known for his passion for “all things digital,” Glen Gilmore is an international consultant, speaker, and social media brand ambassador who focuses on advocating for digital transformation in business growth.
-He covers stories from the healthcare sector, especially those that feature new efficiency driven by technology.
+Known for his passion for “all things digital,” Glen Gilmore is an international consultant, speaker, and social media brand ambassador.
+He focuses on advocating for digital transformation in business growth.
+Gilmore covers stories from the healthcare sector, especially those that feature new efficiency driven by technology.
 As a founding faculty member at the Rutgers University School of Business Digital Marketing Executive Programs in the US, Gilmore is recognized as a top thought leader in content marketing, healthcare, augmented reality, and many more.

 4) Dr. David Katz